truenas/documentation/content/SCALE/SCALEUIReference/Credentials/2FAScreenSCALE.md

 {{< toc >}}

-The **Two-Factor Auth** screen displays setting to configure and enable two-factor authentication (2FA) on TrueNAS SCALE.
+The **Two-Factor Auth** screen displays settings to configure and enable two-factor authentication (2FA) on TrueNAS SCALE.

 {{< hint warning >}}
 Two-factor authentication is time-based and requires a correct system time setting.